Updated: Nov 28, 2022

 The Child's Best Interests

-The court will have to make a decision based on the child's best interests when making a California child custody order.
+The court must decide based on the child's best interests when making a California child custody order.
 The following things will be considered by the court, in addition to any other factors it deems relevant:

 The child's health, protection, and well-being